DR. ADAM'S COCKTAIL BITTERS...

 THE ORIGIN OF BITTERS

 Bitters, simply, are compounds produced by extracting the flavour and essential oils from botanicals such as herbs, spices, roots, and barks with high strength alcoholic spirit.
 Beginning life in the late 1600s as a treatment for gout, specifically in this case Sydenham’s Bitters created by Thomas Sydenham, their medicinal use would later become predominantly linked with digestive ailments which is where they found their place in mixed drinks to ease their consumption.
-That use, and the passing of the US Prohibition of alcohol, later created two separate factions of bitters; those intended for medicinal use and those which adopted a more culinary approach with a view to flavour food and drink.
-It is the latter style the Dr. Adam’s Bitters portfolio are focused on with the likes of cacao, tea, chillies and chocolate joining more traditional botanicals in our formulations, however there’s also a nod to their medicinal history throughout hence the ‘doctor’ branding.
+That use, and the passing of the US Prohibition of alcohol, later created two separate factions of bitters; those intended for medicinal use and those which adopted a more culinary approach with a focus on flavouring food and drink.
+It is the latter style the Dr. Adam’s Cocktail Bitters portfolio are focused on with the likes of cacao, tea, chillies and chocolate joining more traditional botanicals in our formulations, however there’s also a nod to their medicinal history throughout, hence the ‘doctor’ branding.

 Utilised by bartenders and chefs as a liquid spice rack, bitters are typically dashed into drinks and food to act as a flavouring agent, binder and lengthener.
 Due to the myriad flavours they contain, bitters assist in the integration of flavour within cocktails, bridging gaps between the various components, enhancing or complementing existing flavours, and adding layers of complexity, depth and character.
 For a simple analogy, consider what salt and pepper does for a bowl of soup, stew or curry.